-The experienced Houston medical malpractice lawyers at Attorney Brian White & Associates, PC will put you first with a proven track record of recovering compensation for our clients.
+The experienced Houston medical malpractice lawyers at Attorney Brian White Personal Injury Lawyers will put you first with a proven track record of recovering compensation for our clients.
 Contact us today to schedule your free consultation with a Houston personal injury lawyer who will fight for you.

 What Is Medical Malpractice in Houston?

 Anesthesia errors are a type of medical malpractice.
 In Texas, medical professionals, including physicians and anesthesiologists, owe patients a duty of care.
 When a physician or medical professional breaches this duty through negligence or error, they have committed medical malpractice.